D0LESS/OmniThreads_Extension/build.plan.md

 1. Test the extension and backend end-to-end to ensure no references to `Pseudovector` remain and all features work as expected.
 2. Implement any missing error handling, onboarding, and polish steps from above.
 3. Begin adding automated tests and documentation for maintainability and future expansion.

+## Internal-Only Settings (Developer Reference)

+All internal configuration values (such as time decay rate, full history search toggle, etc.) are centralized in `src/config.ts`.

+- These are **not user-tunable** and should only be changed by developers or advanced users.
+- Example settings:
+  - `TIME_DECAY_RATE`: Default decay rate for vector memory relevance
+  - `ENABLE_FULL_HISTORY_SEARCH`: Allow full history search override
+- Add new internal settings to `src/config.ts` as needed.

+## Planned: Add SSE (Server-Sent Events) Support for MCP Server

+To enable full compatibility with Cursor and other agents expecting SSE, add an SSE endpoint to the Node.js MCP server.
+This will allow streaming tool discovery and/or event updates.

+### Steps to Add SSE Support:
+1. **Research Cursor's SSE requirements:**
+   - Determine the expected SSE endpoint (e.g., `/mcp/events`, `/mcp/sse`, or base `/mcp`).
+   - Identify what events or data Cursor expects to receive (tool list, tool updates, etc.).
+2. **Implement SSE endpoint in `mcp_server.js`:**
+   - Use Express or a compatible library to add an SSE route (e.g., `/mcp/events`).
+   - On client connect, send the current tool list as an SSE event.
+   - Optionally, stream updates if tools change or new events occur.
+3. **Test with Cursor:**
+   - Register the MCP server in Cursor with the SSE endpoint.
+   - Confirm Cursor can connect and discover tools.
+4. **Document SSE support:**
+   - Update README and build plan with SSE usage and configuration.

+**Note:** SSE is not required for basic HTTP tool calls, but is needed for full Cursor integration.

+## MCP Server Lifecycle Management & Seamless User Experience

+### Breakdown & Required Features
+- SSE Endpoint for real-time query/retrieval (no storage).
+- Stdio Command for prompt-response storage/embedding (no retrieval).
+- Both are part of the same MCP server codebase, but are separate entry points.
+- Extension auto-detects Cursor AI and sets up everything (ChromaDB, MCP server, ports).
+- No manual commands required from the user.
+- Extension provides copy-paste MCP config for Cursor (with port info).
+- Handles port conflicts and provides user-friendly prompts if needed.
+- All requirements (Node, Python, ChromaDB, etc.) are installed automatically or with clear prompts.
+- MCP server is started when the platform/extension is launched and stopped when it is closed.

+### How We'll Accomplish This
+1. MCP Server (Node.js)
+   - Add SSE endpoint for retrieval (e.g., `/mcp/events`).
+   - Add stdio command for storage (e.g., `node mcp_server.js store`).
+   - Share vector store logic between both entry points.
+   - Advertise both tools in `/mcp/tools` with correct types (`sse` and `stdio`).
+2. Extension (VS Code)
+   - On install/first run:
+     - Detect Cursor AI.
+     - Install dependencies (Node, Python, ChromaDB).
+     - Start MCP server (both SSE and stdio).
+     - Detect and resolve port conflicts.
+     - Display MCP config for Cursor (with correct port).
+   - On deactivate/close:
+     - Stop MCP server process.
+   - Settings/Instructions:
+     - Provide copy-paste config for Cursor MCP settings.
+     - Update instructions if port is not default.
+3. Documentation
+   - Update README and onboarding with new flow and instructions.

+### Next Steps & Instructions
+1. Implement SSE and stdio entry points in MCP server.
+2. Refactor extension for onboarding, auto-setup, and MCP server lifecycle management.
+3. Update tool discovery and schemas.
+4. Test end-to-end with Cursor AI.
+5. Update documentation and onboarding.
+6. Remove/clean up legacy code as needed.

+**Instructions for Users (to be included in onboarding/README):**
+- Install the extension.
+- On first run, the extension will auto-detect Cursor AI, install dependencies, and start the MCP server.
+- If the default port is taken, the extension will prompt you and provide updated instructions.
+- Copy the provided MCP config into Cursor's settings.
+- The MCP server will start automatically with VS Code and stop when you close it—no manual commands needed.

+---